-For the 98 consumers served by this program all of them were adults 18 and over.
+Of the 98 consumers served by this program, all were adults 18 and over.
 53% of the consumers identified as male and 47% identified as female.
 100% of the consumers served reported that their primary language is English.

 The following charts provide additional demographic data for the peer consumers served by this program: